RahidZaman/cs481681-cgr/README.md

 |  12   | [Post Processing]()                                                           |
 |  13   | [Miscellaneous Topics]()                                                      |
 |  14   | [Final Presentations]()                                                       |

+## LibXOR Library

+The examples for this and other classes is located in the [LibXOR repository](https://www.github.com/microwerx/libxor/).

 ## Setting up for Graphics